Pregnant mother contracted virus that could cause death of baby

-Dr. Ryan Laye , OBGYN at Spartanburg Regional said the virus is everywhere such as on doorknobs and car doors, and catching it is inevitable.
+Spartanburg Regional OBGYN Dr. Ryan Laye said the virus is everywhere, such as on doorknobs and car doors, and catching it is inevitable.

-Allison Loosli, mother of four-year-old Alice says she contracted CMV during her pregnancy.
+Allison Loosli, mother of four-year-old Alice, said she contracted CMV during her pregnancy.

 “Before I was pregnant I didn’t I had never even heard of CMV and I didn’t find out that I had gotten CMV until I was about 34 weeks pregnant,” Loosli said.